Hamish & Andy: Early days

 Blake united with Lee in 2003 when they developed a Channel 31 sketch show, called Radio Karate, with friends Ryan Shelton and Tim Bartley.
-Blake reunited with Lee in 2004 when they were named hosts of a new Seven Network variety program, Hamish and Andy, a show described as a successor to Big Bite.
+Blake reunited with Lee in 2004 when they were named hosts of a new Seven Network variety programme, Hamish and Andy, a show described as a successor to Big Bite.
 It premiered in 2004, and steadily built a moderate cult audience.
 However the show did not rate well and was cancelled after its initial run of six episodes.
 The 2004 series was then given a repeat run on 7HD in 2007, and many clips survive from these reruns.

 In 2020, it was revealed that the tapes for Hamish and Andy had been taped over by the Seven Network by Commonwealth Games broadcasts when asked if they still had them.